CR-LSO: Convex Neural Architecture Optimization in the Latent Space of Graph Variational Autoencoder with Input Convex Neural Networks: Methodology

 Note that, the convexity of ICNN and the additional prediction loss $\big(s-f_{\rm ICNN}(z)\big)^{2}$ force the G-VAE to learn a convex performance mapping in the latent space.
 If the underlying performance mapping is a non-convex function, the prediction loss will not decrease to a sufficiently low level because the ICNN predictor can only approximate a convex function.
 In this case, in order to decrease the prediction loss, the G-VAE has to optimize the parameters of encoder and decoder to learn an appropriate embedding method which embeds the discrete architectures into a continuous convex space.

 From the above analysis, we know that the supervised training of G-VAE requires the performance of architectures.
-However, when a small number of labeled architectures are provided only, it is difficult for the G-VAE to learn the continuous representations of discrete architectures.\footnote{Generally speaking, the training of G-VAE needs amounts of unlabeled architectures.
-Otherwise, the G-VAE cannot learn the effective continuous representations of architectures and cannot decode the valid discrete architectures when given the latent variables.} To tackle this problem, we leverage a semi-supervised approach, where a GNN predictor $g_{\rm GNN}(\alpha)$ is used to predict the architecture based on the discrete $\alpha$ to predict the performance of unlabeled architectures.
+When a small number of labeled architectures are provided, it is difficult for the G-VAE to learn the continuous representations of discrete architectures.
+To tackle this problem, we leverage a semi-supervised approach, where a GNN predictor $g_{\rm GNN}(\alpha)$ is used to predict the architecture based on the discrete $\alpha$ to predict the performance of unlabeled architectures.
+The training process of G-VAE is summarized in Algorithm \ref{alg:gvae}.